Troubleshooting

 debuglevel and inspect stderr output - Verify binary — Run

-arxo-mcp --helpto confirm it works standalone - Test with simple project — Try analyzing a small test project to isolate the issue
+arxo-mcp --helpto confirm it works standalone - Test with a small project — Try analyzing a small codebase to isolate the issue

 Related Pages